 Nearly all companies can benefit from business intelligence software, but not all companies have the budget for it.
 If you’re an SMB and things are tight, or you’re not totally sure you’re ready to take the plunge into spending on BI software, free and open source business intelligence software might be a good option for you.

-A quick search might reveal an overabundance of free BI software… so much so that you might (rightfully) question the quality of available tools.
+A quick search reveals an overabundance of free BI software… so much so that you might (rightfully) question the quality of available tools.
 Which ones are best for your business?
-And if not any of them, should you commit money to BI software solutions?

 No worries: I’ve done the research for you.

-Below you’ll find open source BI software and free BI software.
-I’ve evaluated the options based on functionality, popularity, and, in the case of open source, the size of developer communities.
+I’ve evaluated the options based on functionality, popularity, and, in the case of open source, the size of development opportunities.
 They are arranged alphabetically.

 Open Source Business Intelligence Software

 BIRT is an open source BI program that is “often seen as the industry standard.”
 This perception has a lot of truth to it, as BIRT boasts “over 12 million downloads and over 2.5M developers across 157 countries.”
-Their users include heavyweights like Cisco, S1, and IBM (who’s also a BIRT sponsor).
+Their users include heavyweights such as Cisco, S1, and IBM (which is also a BIRT sponsor).
 They also have maturity going for them, as they’ve been around since the (second) Bush administration.

 Be aware, however, that you’ll need someone who knows code to be able to really work the program.
 If you’re left scratching your head at terms like “conditional formatting” or “scripted data sets,” you may be in over your head.